-- 38. Panels will exercise their expert judgement in assessing the quality of each impact submission, and will not judge in terms of the type of research underpinning the impact cases. - 39.
-In assessing impacts, the Panel will look for evidence of reach and significance, and will grade each impact submission as a whole and give a rating using one or more of the five categories of quality level following paragraphs 53-55 of the General Panel Guidelines.
-In respect of the Biology Panel, the criteria of reach and significance will be understood as follows - reach: the extent and/or diversity of the beneficiaries of the impact, as relevant to the nature of the impact.
+38. Panels will exercise their expert judgement in assessing the quality of each impact submission, and will not judge in terms of the type of research underpinning the impact cases.

+39. In assessing impacts, the Panel will look for evidence of reach and significance, and will grade each impact submission as a whole and give a rating using one or more of the five categories of quality level following paragraphs 53-55 of the General Panel Guidelines.
+In respect of the Business & Economics Panel, the criteria of reach and significance will be understood as follows -

+- reach: the extent and/or diversity of the beneficiaries of the impact, as relevant to the nature of the impact.
 Reach will be assessed in terms of the extent to which the potential constituencies, number or groups of beneficiaries have been reached; it will not be assessed in purely geographic terms, nor in terms of absolute numbers of beneficiaries.
 The criteria will be applied wherever the impact occurred, regardless of geography or location, and whether in Hong Kong or elsewhere.
-For example, the Panel will evaluate the extent to which society as a whole, communities or individuals have been benefitted from the introduction of a new diagnostic test or food safety standard.
+For example, the Panel will evaluate the extent to which society as a whole, communities or individuals have been benefitted from the introduction of new management practices. - significance: the degree of beneficial effects to policies, practices, perspectives or awareness of organisations, communities or individuals, constructive change to the prevention or reduction of harm, risk or cost.
+For example, the

-- significance: the degree of beneficial effects to policies, practices, perspectives or awareness of organisations, communities or individuals, constructive change to the prevention or reduction of harm, risk or cost.
-For example, the Panel will evaluate the degree of constructive change to the prevention or reduction of harm, risk or cost from the introduction of a new diagnostic test or food safety standard. - 40.
-The Panel will make an overall judgement about the reach and significance of impacts, rather than assessing each criterion separately.
+Panel will evaluate the degree of constructive change to the prevention or reduction of harm, risk or cost from the introduction of a new management practice.

+40. The Panel will make an overall judgement about the reach and significance of impacts, rather than assessing each criterion separately.
 The criteria will be applied in the assessment of the research impact regardless of the domain to which the impact relates.
-The quality standards for assessing research impact will be those indicated in paragraph 55 of the General Panel Guidelines.